 This is far from as smart and serious as Nolan likes to fancy it is, but still a good bit of fun.
 Once you start going from journal, to journal, and revealing a secret inside another secret - it becomes predictable and repetitive.
 But again, aside from these (expected) flaws - it is has some beautiful sequences and exciting performances.

-THE PRESTIGE owes an acknowledged favor to the Quay Brothers—intricately designed, the tone and montage work like clockwork.
+THE PRESTIGE owes an acknowledged favor to the Quay Brothers—intricately designed, the tone and montage function like clockwork.
 This was Nolan's last 'psychological thriller' before transforming into unrepentant Hollywood showman (INCEPTION, INTERSTELLAR).
 Themes of obsession and revenge muscle past romantic subplots.
 Wally Pfister's camera captures the finest details.
 And what a treat to watch David Bowie as Tesla.

 Perhaps I was watching too closely, because I found out early that fatuous, idiotic and presumingly deep mystery in which Nolan hung and ultimately killed this promising duel of magicians.
 The whole thing was another ludicrous, cheap trick that some of the most easily impressionable minds consider a contemporary masterwork, but they were all deluded by a moody atmosphere and some capable actors.